Planning Skills to Teach to Your Children

 There’s an old saying, “Failure to plan is planning to fail.”
 This holds good for all of us and will remain so for generations to come.
 It’s very difficult to develop planning skills.
 Sometimes, even adults find it difficult to plan their day, let alone life.
 It’s something that we must teach our children to give them the best shot at being successful in academic and professional life.

-If your child isn’t skilled at planning, it doesn’t mean he/she will not improve.
+If your child isn’t knowing about planning skills, it doesn’t mean he/she will not improve.
 He will improve and you need to have the patience and give him/her all the playful support.
 It may seem difficult at first for your child to work according to a plan due to their playful nature but that doesn’t mean he/she will not plan.
 In fact, you can start by planning the day for them and later on allow them to make a small list with few items in them.
 Later the list can include all the items that they need to accomplish during the day.